YangZhouCSS/cssphd/README.md

-These are the scripts used to do the analysis for my PhD dissertation "Exploring Human Activities in Cities using Data and Model".
+These are the scripts writen to do the analysis for my PhD dissertation "Exploring Human Activities in Cities using Data and Model".

 There are 3 research questions: